thirdtank/brut/doc-src/keyword-injection.md

 # Keyword Injection

 Brut is desiged around classes and objects, as compared to modules and DSLs.
 Almost everything you do when creating your app is to create a class that has an initializer and implements one or more methods.
-But these initalizers and methods often need information from the request that Brut is managing.
+But, these initalizers and methods often need information from the request that Brut is managing.

 In a basic Rack or Sinatra app, you would access stuff like query parameters or the session by using Rack's API.
 This can be tedious and error-prone.
 Brut will inject certain values into your class based on the keyword arguments of the initializer or method.

 For example, a {file:doc-src/pages.md Page} requires you to implement an initializer.
 That initializer's keyword arguments define what information is needed.
-Brut provides that information.
+Brut provides that information when it creates the object.
 This is a form of dependency injection and it can simplify your code if used effectively.

 Consider this route: